isc-projects/bind9/README.md

 		$ ./configure
 		$ make

-(NOTE: Using multiple processors in `make` is not reliable and is not advised.)

 If you're planning on making changes to the BIND 9 source, you should run `make depend`.
 If you're using Emacs, you might find `make tags` helpful.